vsoch/lessons/_posts/hpc/2018-07-19-jupyter-tensorflow.md

 that described how to get access to a jupyter notebook on Sherlock with port forwarding!
 Today we will extend the example to a new set of [sbatch scripts](https://github.com/drorlab/forward/tree/master/sbatches) that will start up a jupyter notebook with tensorflow.
 Want a GPU?
 We can do that too.
-Want to make it easier and use a Singularity container?
-Yeah that works!
+If you want to container-based verison of this tutorial (yes, you can deploy jupyter from a container too!) then see [this post](https://vsoch.github.io/lessons/sherlock-singularity).
 Let's get started!

 ## What are we doing today?